percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/podman.md

 !!! note alert alert-primary "Availability"
     This feature is available starting with PMM 2.29.0.

+??? info "Summary"

-!!! summary alert alert-info "Summary"
+    !!! summary alert alert-info ""
         - Install.
         - Configure.
         - Enable and Start.
         - Open the PMM UI in a browser.

     ---
 To run Podman as a non-privileged user:
 {.power-number}